Ttonyyy/YOLO_Project/README.md

   <img width="5322" height="2148" alt="output" src="https://github.com/user-attachments/assets/c42d7892-c3ea-4312-bc4f-314126b9c1e3" />
 </p>

 The table down below provides my reported performance metrics such as Precision, Recall, and Mean Average Precision for YOLOv11n.
+The data was collected in the output summary from the last code cell in [YOLO_Expressions](YOLO_Expressions.ipynb).
 My model performs much better for my dataset than FER2013.
 Most of FER2013's results reported 60-65% for all three metrics while my results were 80%-88%.
 My model performs a little worse for my dataset than KDEF which was expected.
 Most of KDEF's results reported 87%-94%.

 Model | Dataset | Precision% | Recall% | mAP@0.5%
 --- | --- | --- | --- |---